Policy and Targets

 Primary and Secondary Legislation and Regulation

-The main law governing the oil and gas sector is the Hydrocarbons Law, 1978, which was amended in 2010 as part of major sector reform.
+The main law governing the oil and gas sector is the Hydrocarbons Law, 1978, which was amended in 2010 as part of a major sector reform.
 Article 34 stipulates that associated gas can be used by operators only for development, production, and transport operations or re-injection into deposits, with prior authorization from the Ministry of Hydrocarbons.
-In 2018, the Ministry of Hydrocarbons merged with two other ministries (mining and electricity) to create the Ministry of Energy and Nonrenewable Natural Resources (Ministerio de Energía y Recursos Naturales no Renovables [MERNNR]).
-Article 35 indicates that MERNNR can approve the use of associated gas for industrial or commercial purposes.
+In 2018, the Ministry of Hydrocarbons merged with two other ministries (mining and electricity) to create the Ministry of Energy and Nonrenewable Natural Resources (Ministerio de Energía y Recursos Naturales no Renovables), renamed as the Ministry of Energy and Mines (Ministerio de Energía y Minas [MEM]) in 2022.
+Article 35 indicates that the MEM can approve the use of associated gas for industrial or commercial purposes.

 Article 57 of Executive Decree 1215, 2001, states that operators must prioritize the re-injection of associated gas for enhanced oil recovery.
 Any gas not used for these purposes should be used, preferably for electricity generation, subject to a technical and economic assessment.
-The Hydrocarbon Operations Regulation, 2018, defines MERNNR’s authority with respect to the use of associated gas in development and production operations, its transportation, flaring, and for injection or re-injection purposes.
+Ministerial Agreement MEM-MEM-2022-0047-AM, 2022, defines the framework of how the hydrocarbon sector must progressively reduce the routine flaring of associated gas.
+Substantial and state-of-the-art provisions regarding the venting of gas or efforts to curb fugitive methane are not yet included.

 Ministerial Agreement No. 050, 2011, updates air quality and air emission standards of the Unified Text of Secondary Environmental Legislation (Texto Unificado de Legislación Secundaria de Medio Ambiente).
 Ecuador’s Organic Code on the Environment, 2017, supersedes all previous environmental legislation and consolidates most environmental legislative matters under one law.